Tomi292/Uncursus-Installer/README.md

 10) Enjoy

 --->  ATTENTION:   After A Restart Unc0ver Has To Be Executed Twice.
+First Try Will Failed.
+Click "View Log" And Run Unc0ver Again.

 Credits :